 Polishing and waxing

-Avoid waxing and polishing on plastic, rubber and on parts painted in matte or semi-matte version.
+Avoid waxing and polishing on plastic and rubber.

 When using degreasant on plastic and rubber, only rub with light pressure if it is necessary.
 Use a soft washing sponge.

 Polishing glossy trim mouldings could wear away or damage the glossy surface layer.

 Polishing agent that contains abrasive must not be used.

 Only paint treatment recommended by Volvo should be used.
 Other treatment such as preserving, sealing, protection, lustre sealing or similar could damage the paintwork.
 Paintwork damage caused by such treatments is not covered by Volvo warranty.